MiiChii/Obsidian-Vaults/Real Life stuff/Hobbies (Inspiration what to do when you're bored).md

 - Program
 - Cook / Food prep
 - Go for a walk
+- Do sport / go on a jog
 - Draw
 - Think of a new project / look for a new hyperfixation
+-